New Years Cards

 - Possible Improvements:

-- Get a stamp for my from Address
+- Get a stamp for the sender address

 - Print out Avery Labels for the to addresses pulling from the Excel Spreadsheet (would this be classy?)